ppy/osu-wiki/wiki/People/The_Team/Beatmap_Spotlight_Curators/en.md

 ---
 tags:
     - BSC
-    - Beatmap Spotlight Curators
     - beatmap spotlight curator
 ---

 # Beatmap Spotlight Curators

-The Beatmap Spotlight Curators was formed as a dedicated community who assist in selecting high-quality maps for a given season of the [Spotlights](/wiki/Beatmap_Spotlights).
+The **Beatmap Spotlight Curators** is a group that assists in selecting high-quality maps for each season of the [Beatmap Spotlights](/wiki/Beatmap_Spotlights).

 ## Becoming a curator

-In most cases, new Curators are suggested by the respective game mode team to fit a certain niche.
-Such suggestions are evaluated by the project managers, team leaders, and Curators themselves.
+In most cases, new curators are suggested by the respective game mode team to fit a certain niche.
+Such suggestions are evaluated by the project managers, team leaders, and curators themselves.

 In addition, there may be application cycles for certain game modes announced for certain seasons.

-All applicants are reviewed by project management and team leaders, and assessed based on their proficiency as a player, mapper, modder, and tournament mappool selector for their respective game mode.
-Applicants do not need to be proficient in all of these things to be selected, but having a broad skill set certainly helps.
-The roster of curators is based on a healthy mix and match of various skill levels, experiences, and proficiencies.
-The number of curators is being purposefully kept small and limited at the moment as the project develops.
+All applicants are assessed based on their proficiency as a player, mapper, modder, and tournament mappool selector for their respective game mode.
+Applicants do not need to be proficient in all of these things to be selected, but having broad experience helps.
+The goal is to have a roster of curators with a mix of various skill levels, experiences, and proficiencies.
+However, the number of curators is currently kept small and limited while the project is developing.

 ## Organisation